WHAT IS A NURSE PRACTITIONER?

 About House Bill 971

 During the 2024 General Assembly Session, and with the support of Del.
-Kathy Tran, the Virginia Council of Nurse Practitioners is supporting HB 971.
-This legislation reduces the transition to practice requirement for nurse practitioners (NPs) in Virginia to two years and allows NPs with autonomous practice licensure to oversee patient care teams by changing "patient care team physician" to "patient care team provider."
-Please reach out to your legislators and ask for their support of HB 971.
+Kathy Tran, the Virginia Council of Nurse Practitioners supported HB 971.
+This legislation reduced the transition to practice requirement for nurse practitioners (NPs) in Virginia to three years and amended the code to allow an existing practice agreement to continue by following specific procedures if a patient care team physician dies, loses their license or experiences another extenuating circumstance.

 LOWER BARRIERS TO PRACTICE = A BRIGHTER TOMORROW